Individuals with high-functioning cerebral palsy can generally go about their everyday lives with a great deal of independence.

 However, it’s important to understand that individuals with more severe motor impairments can also be very independent.

 For example, people who only have motor impairments in their legs will have completely normal use of their arms and can carry out tasks like brushing their teeth, maneuvering their wheelchairs, and eating with no problems.
+They may even be able to walk with crutches or a walker and be able to complete transfers without assistance.

 What Does High-Functioning Cerebral Palsy Look Like?